Filling and Interlayer Superexchange Control Superconductivity in La$_3$Ni$_2$O$_7$: Results

-We calculate the effective $J_{\perp}$ using the method introduced in Sec.~\ref{Model} by DMRG.
-As shown in Fig.~\ref{Fig:Strain}(a), when compressive strain enhances, following the increase of $J_{\perp}^z$, our calculated effective $J_\perp$ also increases, but more gently.
-Then we calculate T$_\text{c}$ and $\Delta$ using SBMF theory, which are shown in Fig.~\ref{Fig:Strain} (b) and (c).
-They both increase with compressive strain, which is caused by increased $J_{\perp}$.
+We calculate the effective $J_{\perp}$ using the method introduced in \textbf{METHODS} by DMRG.
+As shown in Fig.~\ref{Fig:Strain}(a), as compressive strain increases, following the increase of $J_{\perp}^z$, our calculated effective $J_\perp$ also increases but more gently.
+Then we calculate T$_\text{c}$ and $\Delta$ using SBMF theory, with the results shown in Fig.~\ref{Fig:Strain}(b) and (c).
+Consequently, both T$_\text{c}$ and $\Delta$ increase as compressive strain increases, which is consistent with the experimental result also shown in Fig.~\ref{Fig:Strain}(b) for comparison.

-Fig.~\ref{Fig:Strain} (d) shows the algebraic decay of $|\Phi^\perp(r)|$ calculated by DMRG.
-The pairing correlation strength increases with compressive strain.
-In contrast, the decay power exponent $K_\text{SC}$ decays as shown in the inset.
+Fig.~\ref{Fig:Strain}(d) shows the algebraic decay of $|\Phi^\perp(r)|$ calculated by DMRG.
+The strength of the pairing correlation increases with compressive strain.
+In contrast, the decaying power exponent K$_\text{SC}$ decreases as shown in the inset.
 These combined results imply an enhancement of SC with compressive strain, consistent with the SBMF results.

-Our results show that as compressive strain increases, SC is improved by increasing interlayer AFM superexchange $J_{\perp}^z$.
-These results are qualitatively consistent with the experiments \cite{Harold_327film,Tarn_film_LAO}, and give suggestion to the strain-tuning for SC that T$_\text{c}$ could be enhanced by further strengthening the compressive strain.
+Our results show that as compressive strain enhances, SC is improved by increasing interlayer AFM superexchange $J_{\perp}^z$.
+These results are qualitatively consistent with the experiments ~\cite{Harold_327film,Tarn_film_LAO}, and give suggestion to the strain-tuning for SC that T$_\text{c}$ could be enhanced by further strengthening the compressive strain, so long as the lattice is stable.
+Recently, some experiments on strained films show that T$_\text{c}$ increases with pressure~\cite{Osada2025_filmstrain}, and T$_\text{c}$ has dome-like behavior as pressure increases further~\cite{wenhaihu2026_filmstrain}.
+This may occur because the interlayer superexchange interaction increases with pressure at first, then decreases when the energy level of O-$p_z$ orbital crosses above the FS, which is similar to the case of pressurized bulk material.
+We leave such topics for future study.